Lufthansa cancels 700 flights on first day of cabin crew walkout

 Lufthansa CEO Carsten Spohr on Thursday announced new talks with unions including UFO.

-Lufthansa, which faces tough competition from Ryanair <RYA.I> and easyJet <EZJ.L>, on Thursday also announced plans to cut costs at its Austrian Airlines, Brussels Airlines and Lufthansa Cargo units to revive profits.
+Lufthansa, which faces tough competition from Ryanair and easyJet, on Thursday also announced plans to cut costs at its Austrian Airlines, Brussels Airlines and Lufthansa Cargo units to revive profits.

+(This story corrects number of canceled flights on Thursday to 700, not 650, in headline with details in paragraph 4)

 (Reporting by Ilona Wissenbach in Frankfurt and Klaus Lauer in Berlin; writing by Thomas Seythal, editing by Thomas Escritt)